2016 Year-End Tax Planning Basics

 IRAs and retirement plans

 If you convert a traditional IRA to a Roth IRA and it turns out to be the wrong decision (things don’t go the way you planned and you realize that you would have been better off waiting to convert), you can recharacterize (i.e., “undo”) the conversion.
-You’ll generally have until October 15, 2016, to recharacterize a 2015 Roth IRA conversion–effectively treating the conversion as if it never happened for federal income tax purposes.
+You’ll generally have until October 16, 2017, to recharacterize a 2016 Roth IRA conversion — effectively treating the conversion as if it never happened for federal income tax purposes.
 You can’t undo an in-plan Roth 401(k) conversion, however.

 Changes to note

-- Generally, the maximum “individual shared responsibility payment” (the amount owed if you don’t have qualifying health coverage for each month of the year, or otherwise qualify for an exemption) increased to 2% of household income with a family maximum of $975 for 2015; in 2016 the maximum amount owed jumps to 2.5% of household income, with a family maximum of $2,085.
+Generally, the maximum “individual shared responsibility payment” (the amount owed if you don’t have qualifying health coverage for each month of the year, or otherwise qualify for an exemption) increased to 2.5% of household income with a family maximum of $2,085 for 2016, up from 2% of household income for 2015.
+After 2016, the individual shared responsibility payment will be based on the 2016 dollar amounts adjusted for inflation.

-- The ability to deduct premiums paid for qualified mortgage insurance as deductible interest on IRS Form 1040, Schedule A.
+- The ability to deduct qualified mortgage insurance premiums as deductible interest on Schedule A of IRS Form 1040

 Talk to a professional